JackyLeeDesign/excel-column-display-control-macro/README.md

 Action Execution: In the name of the named range, specify the action to be executed when the condition is met.
 You can use action keywords to indicate specific actions.
 For example, use "SHOW" to indicate the display of related questions, and use "HIDE" to indicate the hiding of related questions.
 To show or hide the worksheet, use "SHOWSHEET" or "HIDESHEET".

-## Example and Demo:
+## Example and Demo
-Here is an example to show how to use Excel VBA Macro - Questionnaire Form Builder to create a questionnaire form:
+Here is an example to show how to use Excel VBA Macro - Questionnaire Form Builder to create a questionnaire form.
+You can refer to the file Form.xlsm in the Example folder.
-Questions: Question1, Question2 and Question3
+There are three questions: Question1, Question2 and Question3
-Answer fields: A2, A5 and A8
-Assume the following condition settings:
-Question1 => Name A2.YES__SHOW, Refers to A4-A5: When A2 equals "YES", show rows 4-5.
-Question2 => Name A5.NO__HIDE, Refers to B7-B8: When A5 equals "NO", hide rows 7-8.
+The answer fields are: C2, C4 and C6
+Example Scenario:
+When the answer of Question1 is YES, show Question2 When the answer of Question2 is NO, hide Question4 When the answer of Question3 is Complete, hide Sheet2

+According to the above scenario, we need to set three naming rules respectively:
+Question1 => Naming rule name C2.YES__SHOW, the reference range is selected as C4: When C2 is equal to "YES", show Question2 (C4).
+Question2 => Naming rule name C4.NO__HIDE, the reference range is selected as C8: When C4 is equal to "NO", hide Question2 (C8).
-Question3 => Name A8.YES__HIDESHEET, Refers to A1 of Sheet2: When A8 equals "YES", hide Sheet2.
+Question3 => Naming rule name C6.Complete__HIDESHEET, the reference range is selected as any field of Sheet2: When C6 is equal to "Complete", hide Sheet2.
-When the user enters the answer value, the macro will automatically show or hide the relevant questions and worksheets based on the condition settings.
+When the user enters the answer value, the macro will automatically show or hide the relevant questions and worksheets according to the condition settings.

 ## How to run the macro manually:
 1. Select the worksheet where you want to run the macro.